prankstr/hassio-s3-backup/README.md

 - **Days between backups:** The number of days between backups(default: 3)

 > [!NOTE]
 > Number of backups to keep is initially set to 0 for both S3 and Home Assistant.
-This means that no backups will be deleted and is a safe guard to not accidentally delete backup for user who enable the addon for the first time.
-It's recommended to set these to a reasonable value to avoid running out of storage.
+This means that no backups will be deleted and is a safe guard to prevent unwanted deletion of backups when enabling the addon for the first time.
+>
+> It's recommended to set these to a reasonable value to avoid running out of storage.
 As soon as you set a number the addon will remove any full backups exceeding this number.

 ![Settings preview](images/settings.png "Home Assistant S3 Backup Settings")